 This was a deliberately short technique project taking an existing app and making it better.
 I hope you didn't get too bored, and hope even more that some of the new material sunk in because we covered

-I hope you can see how trivial it is to add social media to your apps, and it can make a huge difference to helping spread the word about your work once your apps are on the App Store.
-I hope this project has also shown you how easy it is to go back to previous projects and improve them with only a little extra effort.
+As you’ve seen, it really is trivial to add social media to your apps, and it can make a huge difference to helping spread the word about your work once your apps are on the App Store.
+All being well, this project has also shown you how easy it is to go back to previous projects and improve them with only a little extra effort.